m1kc/autocleaner/README.md

 **Note:** you **can** define overlapping folders.
 In such cases, **smallest** storage period wins.
 In other words, if a file is to be kept by one policy and to be deleted by another, it will be deleted.

+## Known caveats

+* On Ruby 2.0.0p648, the following warning appears: `/etc/autocleaner/config.rb:1:in '<top (required)>': Use RbConfig instead of obsolete and deprecated Config`.
+This is harmless and should be ignored.

 ## Planned features